emard/esp32ecp5/README.md

     esptool.py --chip esp32 --port /dev/ttyUSB0 --baud 460800 write_flash -z 0x1000 esp32-idf3-20210202-v1.14.bin

 Power off and on ESP32

+# ESP32-S2 pinout

+This pinout is not yet tested does it glitch at changing modes.
+It is possible that there are better combinations.

+This pinout provides 40KB/s flashing speed.
+Different pinout was tried and it provides only 20KB/s.
+It is not yet known is there a pinout able to write flash faster than 40KB/s.

+ESP32-S2 can use any pin as input and/or output, while at ESP32 classic, pins 32 and higer are input only.

+Some micropython for ESP32-S2 binary builds prevent use of some pins as input or output, not yet known why.
+This is experimentally found pinout that is accepted and works:

+    tms   = 8   # BLUE LED - 549ohm - 3.3V
+    tck   = 16
+    tdi   = 15
+    tdo   = 7
+    tcknc = 12  # free pin for SPI workaround
+    led   = 13

 # Install ESP32-S2 micropython